davewsmith/toydeploy/NOTES.md

 ## Day 12

-An excuse to use `lininfile`.
+An excuse to use `lineinfile`.
 Modify the log rotation script that comes with `nginx` to keep logs for 30 days instead of 14.

 ## Round 13